foreseecode/foresee-sdk-android-samples/readme.md

 * Android Studio will automatically import the project

+To download the SDK for the samples, you'll need to be set up to access GitHub Packages (see [**Authenticating with the package repository**](#authenticating-with-the-package-repository))

 The project contains the following examples, all of which can be installed using a similar set of steps:

 * Select the module of your choice (see below for examples)